Plinio Corrêa de Oliveira

 Yet, gentlemen, it was as a mother that Marie Antoinette suffered her most horrific torture.
 When the Convention tried to separate her from her son, she covered the innocent prince with her own body, fighting for two hours against the brutal Simon, the shoemaker, and his cohorts.
 She only let go when her strength failed her.
 There followed long months of separation.
 Left alone, terribly alone, locked up with armed guards in a cell in the horrific Temple prison, the unfortunate woman had prayer as her sole, albeit powerful, consolation.
 To this day, France keeps her daily Missal upon which there surely fell the bitter tears of that mother who, at the height of misfortune and abandonment, always thanked God for the helplessness in which she found herself.

-Finally, she was judged by the "Committee of Public Salvation" for betraying her country, being a new Catherine de Medici, a bad wife and mother, and especially for the less admissible reason that she opposed the heretical goals of a certain secret charitable association which is not entirely unknown.
+Finally, she was judged by the "Committee of Public Safety" for betraying her country, being a new Catherine de Medici, a bad wife and mother, and especially for the less admissible reason that she opposed the heretical goals of a certain secret charitable association which is not entirely unknown.

 * Marie Antoinette is accused by her own son and appeals to all the mothers of France

 During the proceedings, her suffering attains an apex.
 Brutalized by alcohol, her son had been turned into a little animal, constantly trembling with fear.
 Imagine the scene: on a stage sit the executioners who, for the occasion, call themselves judges.
 In a series of benches, half a dozen disgusting people reeking of alcohol play the role of jury.
-The Queen, thin and wearing a long black robe, her hair entirely white, aged in her sad and overthrown youth, enters with all the majesty of her still proud decadence, beautiful and always dignified and invincible, into that cage where her reputation and motherly heart will be torn apart by the wildest and most cold-blooded beasts that French history has ever seen.
+The Queen, thin and wearing a long black robe, her hair entirely white, aged in her sad and overthrown youth, enters with all the majesty of her still proud misfortune, beautiful and always dignified and invincible, into that cage where her reputation and motherly heart will be torn apart by the wildest and most cold-blooded beasts that French history has ever seen.

 The brutal interrogation begins, feline and perverse.
 The Queen either responds with dignity or remains quiet, disdaining with her silence the infamy of certain accusations.
 Now they usher into the room the crown prince to the thrones of France and Navarre.
 He wears rustic wooden clogs, a Phrygian cap on his head and has the sorrowful and brutalized look of one who has been long suffering all the horrific abuse of an executioner as barbarous as Simon.
 With the stupid look of inveterate alcoholics and a whiny voice, he heaps upon his mother the most disgusting insults.
 Behold, gentlemen, the height of suffering.